in-silico/judge-backend/README.md

     npm start

-Using judgebot from command line
+Using judge-backend from command line
 ================================

 The judge-backend can be used with [curl](https://en.wikipedia.org/wiki/CURL), here you have some examples.